issahakimu/necta-results-scraper/README.md

 ## Supported years

-Currently, we support all years between 2015 and 2023, except for 2016.
+Currently, we support all years from 2003 up to now.

 ## Error